- How do I join the league?

 How is the schedule designed?

 The schedule is set up to have the teams play each other an equal number of times.
 It is also designed to try and keep the numbers of early, mid and late games as spread out and equal as possible.
-Please understand that with a 23 game schedule and a 6 team division, for example, a team will play some teams more than others.
+Please understand that with some schedules, a team will play some teams more than others.
 The league strives to keep it as balanced as possible.
 The same goes for the game times, one team may play more late games, but it will be a very small differential.

 Games for each division will almost always occur on the same night of the week throughout the season.
 It is possible, however, that an occasional game (including playoff games) may be scheduled on an alternate night of the week to facilitate with rink scheduling.
 Schedules for the season will be handed out at the first game by the team captain, and they will also be available on the web site.
 If there are any changes during the course of the season, your captain will notify you, and the changes will also be posted on the web site.